 Norton’s 30-plus years of healthcare and legal experience includes serving as interim co-CEO for Baptist Health; prior legal, healthcare and insurance experience at Humana Inc.; appellate legal experience at the Kentucky Court of Appeals; and oversight of federal and state grants and loans through the Commonwealth of Kentucky Development Cabinet.

 In addition to serving as an officer and advising more than 30 Baptist Health entity boards of directors, including foundations, Norton also serves as a director of a Captive Insurance Co. and the Kentucky Institute of Patient Safety and Quality and sits on the Advisory Board of St. Joseph’s Home of the Little Sisters of the Poor.
 Ms. Norton earned her B.A. with high distinction from UK’s College of Arts and Sciences in 1978.
-Her major was American social, economic and political Institutions.
+Her area of study was American social, economic and political institutions.
 She earned her J.D. with distinction from the University of Kentucky College of Law and was a member of Phi Beta Kappa and the Kentucky Law Journal.
 She and her husband, Bill, have five adult children.

 DISTINGUISHED ALUMNI AWARD

-William "Bill" Schweri
+William F. Schweri II

 William Schweri served as the first director of federal relations in the Office of the Vice President for Research at the University of Kentucky before retiring in 2015.
 In his role as director of federal relations, he worked as a registered lobbyist in Washington, D.C.
 He was responsible for over $200 million in direct appropriations.
 Schweri served on numerous national boards representing the Commonwealth and University’s interests.
 More recently, he served on the Arts and Sciences Capital Campaign Committee and currently serves on the Arts and Sciences Leadership Advisory Board.